Hello. Here’s a bit about me.

 The world’s top e-health journal has published my research on the science of mass behaviour change technology.
-A number of organizations have asked me to share my expertise, including the World Anti-Doping Agency, the Heart and Stroke Foundation, the annual International Conference on Persuasive Technology, and several Universities, including the University of Toronto, York University, and Johns Hopkins.
-I was further honoured when the Pentagon asked me to present my research for their Cyber Influence Project.
+A number of organizations have asked me to share my expertise, including the World Anti-Doping Agency, the Heart and Stroke Foundation, and several Universities, including MIT, the University of Toronto, and Johns Hopkins.
+I was truly honoured when the Pentagon invited me to present my research for their Cyber Influence Project.

 Some of my former employers and clients include the Government of Canada’s National Crime Prevention Centre, the United Nations Framework Convention on Climate Change, the United Nations Volunteers, the United Nations Development Program, the United Nations Millennium Campaign, ActionAid International, Centennial College, Century 21 and Oxfam GB.